-Domain Authority, also referred to as DA, is one of the most talked-about factors for ranking well in search engines.
-However, many people still find it difficult to increase their DA score.
-Rank Fuse Interactive has some advice for how you can increase your website’s Domain Authority.
+Domain Authority also referred to as DA, is one of the most talked-about factors for ranking well in search engines.
+However, many people still find it difficult to increase their DA scores.
+Rank Fuse Digital Marketing has some advice on how you can increase your website’s Domain Authority.

 What is Domain Authority?